HazyResearch/deepdive/doc/walkthrough.md

   1. The input to the `ext_sentences` extractor are all articles, selected using a SQL statement.
   2. The output of the extractor will be written to the `sentences` table.
   3. The extractor script is `udf/nlp_extractor/run.sh`.
-DeepDive will execute this command and stream input to the *stdin* of the process, and read output from *stdout* of the process.
+DeepDive will execute this command and stream input to the *stdin* of the process, and rea d output from *stdout* of the process.
 We give two command line arguments to the extractor which specifify the key and the value of the input JSON and the maximum sentence length.
 These are used by the NLP extractor and are not a function of DeepDive.
   4. We execute a script before the extractor runs.

 There are other options you can give to extractor, refer to the [extractor guide](/doc/extractors.html) for a more comprehensive list.
 At this point you may be wondering about the `before` script.
 Why do we need that?
 Each time before the extractor runs we want to clear out the `sentences` table and remove old data, so let's create a `udf/before_sentences.sh`  script that does that: